RamseyvanderMeer/AWS-integration/README.md

 ### Create a new web app or use an existing one
-For this eample I will be using a Tic Tac Toe app I have created previously with:
+For this example I will be using a Tic Tac Toe app I have created previously with:
 ```sh
 ng create __app-name__
 ```
 ### add a yaml file

-before deployign yiour app you need a buildspec.yaml file in your root directory
+before deploying your app you need a buildspec.yaml file in your root directory

 It should look something like below
 ```sh